Rank Bounds in Link Floer Homology and Detection Results

 Here $\chi(L)$ denotes the maximal Euler characteristic of a potentially disconnected surface bounding $L$.
-We may take coefficients to be $\Z,\Z/2$ or $\Q$, as we do for the remainder of this paper unless the coefficients are specified.
+We may take coefficients to be $\Z,\Z_2$ -- the field with two elements -- or $\Q$, as we do for the remainder of this paper unless otherwise specified.
 Some care is required when working with $\Z$ or $\Q$, see sections~\ref{A Brief Review of Link Floer homology} and~\ref{BRAIDsection} for details.
 Note that $\dfrac{n-2-\chi(L)}{2}$ is the next to top Alexander grading of knot Floer homology.
-This result, as well as the other results in section~\ref{linkcontact} hold in rational homology spheres.
-See Lemma~\ref{chainlevel} and Corollary~\ref{Nigeneralized} for stronger versions under appropriate additional hypotheses.
+See Lemma~\ref{chainlevel} and Corollary~\ref{Nigeneralized} for stronger versions of Theorem~\ref{rankinnequalityforfiberedlinks} under appropriate additional hypotheses.

-Theorem~\ref{rankinnequalityforfiberedlinks} allows us to prove a number of detection results;
+Theorem~\ref{rankinnequalityforfiberedlinks} allows us to prove a number of detection results:

 {Theorem~\ref{rank4}} \begin{rank4} If $\rank(\widehat{\HFK}(L))=4$ then $L$ is a Hopf link or the three component unlink. \end{rank4}

 {Theorem~\ref{rank6}} \begin{rank6} If $\rank(\widehat{\HFK}(L))=6$ then $L$ is a disjoint union of an unknot and a trefoil. \end{rank6}